 IWM Reel 1 Detail: San Francisco – Military Base during an Open Day – various US Aircraft on Display – Overflight by 12 Lancasters in Formation.
 Constellation, B-17 C-47, C-54 on the Apron.
 US Army Recruiting Service bus, CBS info desk, shot of Lancaster (TW657) and Avro York (TW892).
 Shot of Staff Cars & Senior Foreign Officers being greeted by US officers.
 RAF Air Chief Marshal in the Shot (Guy Garrod).
 Foreign Officers viewing white painted Lancasters.
 Street views of Chinatown, Officers ‘window shopping’.
 View of Golden Gate Bridge & Local Bay Area.
 Driving over Golden Gate Bridge.
 A C Marshall Bottomley of RAF arrives by Aircraft, walkabout RAF Station then departs in Dakota (KG782).
 B-17 overflying Lake, servicemen swimming, shot of Log Cabin & Crews sitting around a Camp Fire.
 Officers throwing rocks into the Lake (Merrit?).
 A scene of Outdoor Swimming Pool, couples posing for a Photographer, general messing about.
 B-29 (521785) taxiing, Lancasters lining up for Take-off.
 Air to air shots of Lancasters in Formation Flying over New York City(?).
 Shot of Lancasters on the Apron (ramp) & Aircrews on Parade and taking part in March Pasts.
 Marshalling taxiing Lancaster & VIP speeches.

 As the main event was to be present as part of the USAAF Air Force Day display with Open Day’s at Long Beach Field, March Field, San Bernadino and Victoriaville.
-The theme was ‘Air Power is Peace Power‘ and 12 Lancaster Aircraft took off at 30 sec intervals to take part in a Formation Flight over Los Angeles, Pomono, Rose Bowl Arena, Lomita, Long Beach, Santa Monica, and Oliver City which took 1½ hrs.
-Take off was at 10.07 am and arrival back at base 14.08 pm The intermediate ETA’s which were given for some of the points on the route were all exactly satisfied by the Actual Time of Arrival.
-The flying conditions were very very smooth although the thick haze up to 2000 ft almost constituted low cloud at parts of the route.
+On 1st August the Squadron made a show of taking off in Combat Formations and made a Flypast of Los Angeles, Harbour District and Hollywood.
+The theme was ‘Air Power is Peace Power‘.
+12 Lancaster Aircraft took off at 30 sec intervals to take part in a Formation Flight over Los Angeles, Pomono, Rose Bowl Arena, Lomita, Long Beach, Santa Monica, and Oliver City which took 1½ hrs.
+Take off was at 10.07 am and arrival back at Base 14.08 pm.
+The intermediate ETA’s which were given for some of the points on the route were all exactly satisfied by the Actual Time of Arrival.
+Wing tips only 50 ft apart (half span).
+Lanc Pilot of TL-H (for Harry) F/O Tim Lamb from London sweated through his undershirt as he held his starboard wing tip almost at grazing point with the Leaders Tailplane said – “I’m glad it doesn’t get this hot in England” The flying conditions were very very smooth although the thick haze up to 2,000ft almost constituted low cloud at parts of the route.
 They flew in formation over the Good Samaritan’s Hospital dipping their Wings in honour of Aviator Howard Hughes who was then recovering from his near-fatal Crash in a Maiden Flight of his Prototype XF-11 on 7th July 1946.

-At 17.00 pm all officers were the guests of the then 72-year-old Mr Arthur Atwater Kent (Largest US Radio Manufacturer and Millionaire) who gave a colossal Party at his Estate in Bel Air in Beverley Hills.
-Kent himself had closed his Business an immediately headed for California, bought a palatial Estate in the Bel Air section of Los Angeles and proceeded to enjoy the fruits of his many years of highly profitable enterprise.
-He acquired a Mansion named Capo di Monte atop the highest hill in Los Angeles.
-This Estate was well-known as a venue for lavish Parties, attended by numerous Hollywood Luminaries.
-The Party was known as a Circus Party the Guests were greeted by the famous Italian Organ Grinder & his monkey who were often seen on the Silver Screen.
+At 17.00 pm all Officers were the Guests of the then 72-yr-old Mr Arthur Atwater Kent (Largest US Radio Manufacturer & Millionaire) who gave a colossal Party at his Estate in Bel Air in Beverley Hills.
+Kent himself had closed his Business an immediately headed for California, bought a Palatial Estate in the Bel Air section of Los Angeles and proceeded to enjoy the fruits of his many years of highly profitable enterprise.
+He acquired a Mansion named Capo di Monte atop the highest Hill in Los Angeles.
+This Estate was well-known as a venue for Lavish Parties, attended by numerous Hollywood Luminaries.
+The Party was known as a Circus Party the Guests were greeted by the famous Italian Organ Grinder & his Monkey who were often seen on the Silver Screen.
 Clowns showed the way to the Party in the Garden which was displayed as for a Circus with a Circus Band, Clowns, an Elephant, a Camel, Performing Dogs, and a Performing Horse.
 These various animals later all performed at a Cabaret.
-There was dancing and of course unlimited supplies of food & drinks.
+There was Dancing and of course unlimited supplies of food & drinks.
 A very large section of the ‘Acting’ Community’ were there and as can be imagined a very lavish and happy evening was spent by the Officers present.
 Unfortunately owing to the early departure the following morning Personnel had to leave at 21.00pm.
 Capo di Monte is now the site of the Bel Air Hotel.
 (In the Spring of 1949 Atwater Kent became hospitalised with a virus infection & passed away at the age of 75).

 Grand Olympic Auditorium – Corner of 18th & Grand, Los Angeles, Boxing Evening